tracywang021/nonlinear-reward-trading-bot/README.md

 ## Structure of This Folder
 run-experiment.py: main file to run for training agents with customized stock and hyperparameter configuration

-data-collection.py: file to collect and export training, validation, and testing csvs to data folder
+data-collection.py: file to collect and export training, validation, and testing CSVs to data folder

 evaluation.py: file to run for validation and testing with a saved model